Hornets' Nest: Plot

 Von Hecht, after an argument, shoots and kills Taussig in the aftermath of the attack on SS headquarters, and goes after Turner and the boys solo.
 While Turner and a few of the boys are planting Composition C charges on the dam, Aldo and a few of the others go against orders and directly engage the German guards on top of the dam, which very nearly costs the entire mission.
-Taking over an MG42, Aldo becomes blood-drunk as he mows down Germans, even going so far as to shoot down his own friend Carlo when Carlo blocks his shot.
+Taking over an MG 42, Aldo becomes blood-drunk as he mows down Germans, even going so far as to shoot down his own friend Carlo when Carlo blocks his shot.
 Despite interference from von Hecht, Turner and the kids successfully plant the explosives and blow up the dam, flooding the valley.

 With the dam destroyed and the Germans routed, the American troops begin moving in.
 When Turner learns of Carlo's death, as well as that of another boy who died protecting Bianca and some of the younger children, he regrets having involved the children and breaks all of the guns.
 Aldo however refuses to hand his over, and runs off, encountering von Hecht, who survived the destruction of the dam.
 Aldo shoots and wounds him just as Turner catches up to him, and after failing to talk him out of finishing the German officer off, prevents him by force, taking his gun away.
 He takes von Hecht prisoner as von Hecht expresses his admiration for Turner's success.

 Turner, Bianca, von Hecht and all of the surviving boys except for Aldo go down to meet the approaching column of American soldiers.
 Aldo lingers.
 After seeing to it that the others are safely aboard a truck, Turner goes back for Aldo, who angrily throws rocks at him because he stopped him from killing von Hecht.
 But finally he is overcome with remorse for having killed Carlo, and begs Turner's forgiveness.
 Turner gives it, and scoops the defeated and frightened boy up, and carries him to the waiting truck.

 Cast

 Production

 Hudson had previously had success with several military roles, such as Ice Station Zebra.
 After the failure of the large budgeted Darling Lili, he thought an action war film geared to the youth market directed by the experienced Phil Karlson had potential.
 The female lead was originally to have been played by Sophia Loren, but she dropped out at the last moment and was replaced by Koscina.
-Koscina, who had a childhood in World War II Yugoslavia, felt that the idea of the film of war destroying mentally as well as physically was an interesting one.
-Her role as a female German doctor captured by partisans was similar to the lead in the acclaimed The Last Bridge.
+Koscina, who had a childhood in World War II Yugoslavia, felt that the idea of the film -- how war can destroy one's mental health as well as one's physical health -- was an interesting one.